Randomized Signal Processing with Continuous Frames: Introduction

-where $G$ is a measure space called \textbf{phase space} and usually has some physical interpretation (e.g., in the STFT $G$ is the time-frequency plane), and $\{f_g\}_{g\in G}$ is a family of atoms that obey some regularity conditions to be discussed later.
-Accordingly, the synthesis operator $V_f^*$ has the form
+where $G$ is a measure space called \emph{phase space}, that usually has some physical interpretation (e.g., in the STFT $G$ is the time-frequency plane), $\{f_g\}_{g\in G}$ is the continuous frame, and $L^2(G)$ is called the coefficient space.
+Accordingly, the synthesis operator $V_f^*$ has the form \cite[Theorem 2.6]{Cframe1}

-Signal processing tasks of this form are used in a multitude of applications, including multipliers \cite{ex1,ex2,New_mult0,New_mult1,New_mult2} (with applications, for example, in audio analysis \cite{ex3} and increasing signal-to-noise ratio \cite{ex4}), signal denoising e.g. wavelet shrinkage denoising \cite{ex5,ex6} and Shearlet denoising \cite{ex7}, and phase vocoder \cite{phase_vocoder1,phase_vocoder2,vocoder_book,vocoder_imp,New_vocoder0,New_vocoder1,Ottosen2017APV,ltfatnote050} (the list is far from exhaustive).
-In multipliers the nonlinearity is trivial $r(x)=x$, while in wavelet shrinkage the linear operator is trivial $T=I$.
-In phase vocoder both the nonlinearity and linear operator are non-trivial.